BUSINESS BLOGGING TIPS

-You’ve finally decided to hop onto the content marketing bandwagon and will spend some money to shore up the copy on your website and other projects.
+You’ve finally decided to hop onto the content marketing bandwagon and will spend some money to shore up the copy on your website and for writing social media content.

 After all, you’re not a writer, nor do you have a writer on staff.
 So, you decide to outsource your content.
 Pretty soon, you’re in the midst of interviewing content firms, and, one month and dozens of interviews later, you decide to hire someone.